Child’s body is recovered from Chesapeake Bay, ending search for Kennedy family members

 They were not wearing life jackets, expecting to be in the canoe for only a minute or two, a family friend told The Washington Post.
 But winds of 30 mph and a strong undertow pulled the canoe away from shore.

 A search was launched, but by Friday the effort had turned from a rescue to a recovery mission, involving aviation and underwater imaging technology.
-McKean, the daughter of Townsend and the granddaughter of former senator Robert F. Kennedy, was found Monday about 2.5 miles south of Townsend’s home.
+McKean was found Monday about 2.5 miles south of Townsend’s home.
+She is the daughter of Townsend and David Lee Townsend and the granddaughter of former senator Robert F. Kennedy.

 Gideon was found about 1:40 p.m.
 Wednesday by the Maryland Natural Resources Police Underwater Team, according to a tweet from Mike Ricci, a spokesman for Gov. Larry Hogan (R).
-The child was found about 2,000 feet from where his mother had been located, in water 25 feet deep.
+The child was found about 2,000 feet from where his mother had been located.

 “Please continue to keep their family in your prayers as they mourn this devastating loss,” Hogan tweeted.